Dusting the bookshelf

 Posted on 2022-11-30

 I’m currently in the process of writing my Ph.D. thesis.
 This means I need to gather all my published papers and fight against LaTeX and Lhs2TeX until everything fits together and looks somewhat decent.
-One of the many challenges of this process was to deal with the multiple bibliography (.bib
+One of the many challenges of this process was to deal with the multiple bibliography (.bib) files I collected over the years.
+Hopefully I’m not the only one in this situation:

-from advisor and add new references as needed - Paper n: pick the
+• Paper 0: inherit a gigantic .bib from advisor and add new references as needed

-from some paper k (with 0 ≤ k < n) and add new references as needed
+• Paper n: pick the .bib from some paper k (with 0 ≤ k < n) and add new references as needed

-files I needed to organize.
+So here I was, sitting with ~50kLOC worth of .bib files I needed to organize.
 On the other hand, I wanted to collect all the references in a single section of the thesis to avoid repetetition and inconsistencies.
-So, in principle I could have simply used the good ’ol bibtool
+So, in principle I could have simply used the good ’ol bibtool utility to merge all my .bib files together:

 $ bibtool -s foo.bib bar.bib baz.bib

-file when, in reality, I only needed a handful of entries from it.
-To solve this, I put together a small bash script that pulls references from .bib
+The problem with this approach is that I would have ended up again with a gigantic .bib file when, in reality, I only needed a handful of entries from it.
+To solve this, I put together a small bash script that pulls references from .bib files on demand.
+The trick is to ask for forgiveness rather than for permission:

-- Compile the project with an empty
+1. Compile the project with an empty .bib file

-file - Parse the log file to find which citations are missing references
+2. Parse the log file to find which citations are missing references

-file - Compile the project again, now without missing references :D
+4. Compile the project again, now without missing references :D

 Finding missing citations

-If we inspect the log files created by pdflatex
+If we inspect the log files created by pdflatex/bibtex, missing citations are reported as:

 LaTeX Warning: Citation 'afl' on page 21 undefined on input line 16664.

-So we need to find these warnings, extract the citation keys (i.e., afl
+So we need to find these warnings, extract the citation keys (i.e., afl in the line above) from them and remove any duplicates:

 LOGFILE=thesis.log